Loading...

 • Download a fresh copy of WordPress from wordpress.org.

-• Upload only the core files (excluding the wp-content folder) wp-config.php to preserve your content and settings.
+• Upload only the core files (excluding the wp-content folder) and wp-config.php to preserve your content and settings.

 For more details on how to address WordPress core files and warnings and troubleshoot and repair these core files, refer to the article: How to Troubleshoot and Repair WordPress Core Files.